 Costs incurred by using non-network and out-of-network providers, as determined by your plan, are not eligible to be covered as out-of-pocket expenses.

 A limit is set on the amount of money you spend to maintain your health insurance plan through the marketplace.
 After you reach this amount, the insurance company is required to pay 100 percent of any additional costs for that year.

 The government has set this limit on out-of-pocket expenses to ensure health care remains affordable.
-The maximum out-of-pocket expenditure, as of publication, is $6,350 for an individual and $12,700 for a family plan.
+For High Deductible Health Plans, the maximum out-of-pocket expenditure, as of publication, is $6,750 for an individual and $13,500 for a family plan in 2018.
 However, it may be less, depending on the plan you choose and your annual income determined when you file your taxes.